scrabbletank/farhome-rules/rulesdoc.md

 #### Danger Sense
 *Requires proficiency in perception, 8th level*

-When making a saving throw against an attack, damaging spell, or damaging effect you can see you add 1 superior die to the roll.
+When making a saving throw against an attack, damaging spell, or damaging effect you can see you may reroll 2 dice and add 2 critical successes to your roll.

 #### Defensive Duelist
 *Requires proficiency with a weapon*

 When you make a melee attack against a creature with a weapon you are proficient in they cannot make opportunity attacks against you until the start of your next turn, regardless of the outcome of the attack.
-You add 1 superior defense die to your defense roll when targeted by opportunity attacks.
+You improve a defense die to a superior defense die when targeted by opportunity attacks.

 #### Divine Healing
 *Requires proficiency in divine spells, 3 Charisma, 12th level*